-What Are the Components of an Appraisal?
+What Is an Appraisal?

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses, condos, apartments for example - we may use a third approach to value.
 In this situation, the amount of revenue the property produces is taken into consideration along with income produced by similar properties to give an indicator of the current value.